 - Camera: Krabi is really beautiful, and you’ll definitely want to capture all your favorite bits!
 I always travel with my Olympus Mirrorless Camera.
 But if you’re into action photography, don’t forget your Go Pro.

 - Travel drone: If you’re traveling with a drone (like this awesome DJI mini drone), you might run into some issues.
-I saw several people being accosted by local authorities trying to launch drones on the islands.
+I saw several people get into trouble for trying to launch drones on the islands.

 - Mosquito repellant: Mosquitoes are no joke in Thailand.
 Pack a good DEET-free bug repellant to steer clear of any pesky insects!